atlas-labs-org/atlas/README.md

 - **debug**: Keep this `false` to prevent bypassing admin/override verification checks.
 - **fun_commands**: Enable fun commands like `:sit`, `:jump`, etc.
 - **plugins_enabled**: Set to `true` to enable custom plugins (see Plugins section).
-- **auto_update**: Recommended to keep on.
-Ensures system automatically sources the latest version.
+- **developer_metrics**: Sends us, the developers, metrics regarding the system and helps us track unique games the system's used in.
 - **component_verification**: Helps delete broken components and source the correct ones.
 - **banned_users**: Hard-banned users cannot be unbanned unless removed from this script.
 - **whitelist**: When enabled, players in this list are allowed access.